Show / Hide Table of Contents

 Type Name Description

-String[] columns
+string[] columns

 Column names, in the order they should be used in the resulting list